 - c.
 Parking.
 Parking facilities and ratios within the NAC district shall be designed to avoid disruption of the urban development pattern with parking areas and to promote safe and convenient pedestrian access and circulation.
 Parking shall be consistent with the requirements of article XI of this chapter and the landscaping requirements of chapter 24, with the following exceptions: - 1.
 A fifteen (15) percent increase to the criteria established for the calculation of the minimum parking requirements specified in Section 38-1476 shall be considered the maximum parking allowable on a development site. - 2.
 Parking areas in front of buildings shall be limited to one aisle of parking spaces, with additional required parking to be provided on the side or rear of buildings or in shared parking areas. - Sharing of off-street parking between 3. land uses shall be encouraged by reducing the total number of parking spaces required for all land uses by fifteen (15) percent.
 This incentive may not be combined with any other off-street parking reduction specified in this section.
 Notwithstanding the total number of spaces required, other provisions for shared parking specified sSection 38-1478 shall apply to shared parking.
-Additional parking reductions may be available upon submittal of a parking study by a qualified transportation engineer to the zoning manager demonstrating adverse impacts no to the surrounding area from parking reductions and demonstrating consistency with shared parking methodologies available from the Urban Land Institute.
+Additional parking reductions may be available upon submittal of a parking study by a qualified transportation engineer to the zoning manager demonstrating adverse impacts to the no surrounding area from parking reductions and demonstrating consistency with shared parking methodologies available from the Urban Land Institute.
 The zoning manager must approve any additional proposed reductions in parking.

-- 4. To encourage the development of mixed uses within buildings, the parking requirements of sSection 38-1476 shall be reduced by twenty (20) percent for buildings containing a mix of commercial, office, and provided residential uses. the building has at least twenty (20) percent of each use represented as a principal use and that the commercial use does not occupy more than sixty-five (65) percent of the gross floor area of the building.
+- 4. To encourage the development of mixed uses within buildings, the parking requirements of sSection 38-1476 shall be reduced by twenty (20) percent for buildings containing a mix of commercial, office, and residential uses, provided building has at least twenty (20) percent of each use represented as a and principal use commercial use does not occupy more than sixty-five (65) percent of the gross floor area of the building.
 This incentive may not be combined with any other off-street parking reduction specified in this section. - 5.
-To promote the use of alternative modes of -nonmotorized transportation in a manner compatible with an urban development pattern, bicycle parking shall be provided consistent with Sections 38-1484 and 38-1485.a minimum of two bicycle parking spaces shall be provided where ten (10) or more vehicular parking spaces are required, with additional bicycle parking spaces required at a ratio of one bicycle parking space for every ten (10) vehicular parking spaces.
+To promote the use of alternative of modes -nonmotorized transportation manner in a with urban compatible development pattern, bicycle parking shall be provided consistent with Sections 38-1484 and 38-1485.a minimum of two bicycle parking spaces shall be provided where ten (10) or more vehicular parking spaces are required, with additional bicycle parking spaces required at a ratio of one bicycle parking space for every ten (10) vehicular parking spaces.
 No more than fifteen (15) bicycle spaces are required in any case.